Distribution of integers with digit restrictions via Markov chains: Introduction

 The main contribution of this paper lies in the introduction of a new approach to study the distribution of certain sets of integers via Markov chains.
 From this technique, we can retrieve several results, some of which are presented below.

 In the direction of the works of Fine \cite{Fine}, Gelfond \cite{Gelfond}, and Erd\H{o}s, Mauduit and S\'ark\"ozy \cite{EMS1}, we study the distribution in residue classes of set of integers with digits restrictions.
 A first consequence of the \cref{MainTheorem}, our main technical result, establishes conditions for a set with missing digits to be uniformly distributed in residue classes.
-In particular, it shows the independence between $n\Mod{a}$ and $S_g(n)\Mod{a'}$ for integers with missing digits, where $S_g(n)$ represents the function sum-of-digits in base $g$ as defined in \eqref{sum_digits}.
+In contrast to \cref{EMS_Qualitative} and Aloui's result \cite[Theorem 2.9]{Aloui}, which provide only sufficient conditions, our result offers conditions that are both necessary and sufficient for uniform distribution.

 \begin{theoremL} Let $g\geq 2$ be an integer and $a,a'\in \N$ such that $\gcd(g,a)=\gcd(a,a')=1$.
 Let $\mathcal{D}=\{d_1,\cdots,d_t\}\subseteq \{0,\cdots,g-1\}$ be a subset of digits (where $d_1<\ldots<d_t$) and $\mathcal{C}_{g,\mathcal{D}}$ be the missing digits set defined in \eqref{def:missing_sets}.
 Then,